Kōjirō Matsukata: Art collecting

 Matsukata lived in the United Kingdom in London at Queen Anne's Mansions from 1916 until November 1918 based in the Suzuki and Co. offices, he frequented the Japanese Club (Nihonjin Kai) where he met with artists, dealers and collectors in the Japanese community such as Sadajirō Yamanaka, Ishibashi Kazunori and Frank Brangwyn; first at Leicester Square and later Cavendish Square; where he spent £2000 to help remodel the club building in 1918.
 He owned over 220 of Brangwyn's works and they often met to discuss Japanese and European art.

 Matsukata invested his significant personal fortune in the acquisition of several thousand examples of Western painting, sculpture and decorative arts.
 He collected these art works throughout Europe, largely in Paris.
 Matsukata bought the Rodin masterpiece, "Gates of Hell", which is currently to be seen at the Rodin Museum in Paris; and the sculptures on display in the NMWA entrance plaza were made from the same original molds.
 In the end, he hoped to see his collections in an art museum in Tokyo where visitors could come into direct contact with Western art, and he wanted the people of Tokyo to enjoy the same degree of easy access to great art which was available to Parisians.
+Named "Kyorakukan", it was designed by Frank Brangwyn in a modern architectural style for its time, which could have become the most important Western art museum in East Asia had it been built.

 Matsukata is also famous for his collection of ukiyo-e woodblock prints which had been scattered throughout the world.
 The 1925 exhibition of the woodblock prints Matsukata collected abroad is thought to have been the first of its kind in Japan.
 Today about 8,000 ukiyo-e prints from the Matsukata collection are housed in the Tokyo National Museum.

 Matsukata was well known as a good friend of Claude Monet.
 It has been reported that once, when Monet offered him the opportunity to buy whatever he wanted in the studio at Giverny, he purchased 18 paintings.
 His other artist friends included Frank Brangwyn, who assisted Matsukata in the acquisition of his collection.
 Brangwyn designed a gallery, the so-called Palace of Shared Pleasure, which Matsukata intended to build in Tokyo.